jacekkopecky/fuzzy-finder-switch-first/README.md

 # Fuzzy Finder Switch First package

-With this package, fuzzy finder will not give the current active editor as the first match.
+With this Atom package, fuzzy finder will not give the current active editor as the first match.

 For example, you have a project with HTML and JS files named the same but the file extension, e.g. `project-marking.html` and `project-marking.js`.
 It makes